 Next, I moved to my orbital sander with 80 grit paper and again sanded the edges and tabletop.
 Then I went to a 180 grit and finished with 320.

 Before you start to paint, make sure to clean the surface of your tabletop.
-I vacuumed mine and then wiped it down with a damp rag.
+I vacuumed it with a shop vac and then wiped it down with a damp rag.

 I also flipped the top over and painted the edges of the support boards black.
 This just helps them stay hidden.

-This sounds like a lot of steps, but it goes quickly after your first board.
+This process goes quickly once you get started.
 I absolutely love the way this finish turned out and will be using it on some of my other furniture projects.
 Here is a close up.

 Start with a paint wash.
 I used a sample of Behr Ultra Toasty Grey.
 Mix about a teaspoon of paint in about 2-3 teaspoons of water.
 Honestly, I never measure, I just eyeball it.
 Wipe it on one plank, let it sit for about a minute and wipe it off with a blue shop towel.
 It should be pretty dry when it is wiped off.